Christine Mayr-Lumetzberger

-Christine Mayr-Lumetzberger (born 1956) is a teacher and former Benedictine nun who was excommunicated from the Roman Catholic Church when she and six others were ordained as priests by an Independent Catholic bishop in 2002, she called herself a Roman Catholic priest, and she refused to recant.
-She was ordained a bishop in 2003 along with Gisela Forster; reportedly, the ordination was performed by Roman Catholic bishops whose identity remains a secret.
+Christine Mayr-Lumetzberger (born 1956) is a teacher and former Benedictine nun who was excommunicated from the Roman Catholic Church when she and six others attempted to be ordained as priests by an Independent Catholic bishop in 2002.
+She claims she was ordained a bishop in 2003 along with Gisela Forster; reportedly, the ordination was performed by Roman Catholic bishops whose identity remains a secret.

 She has declared as her motive to promote the ordination of women within the Roman Catholic Church which does not recognize the ordination of women as valid: "A baptized male alone receives sacred ordination validly".
 In 1994, Pope John Paul II declared in the apostolic letter Ordinatio sacerdotalis that "the Church has no authority whatsoever to confer priestly ordination on women".

 Early life

 Mayr-Lumetzberger was born in Linz, Austria.
 She grew up in Linz with religious parents and attended a Roman Catholic school run by the Holy Cross Sisters.
 Though she and her parents did not always see eye-to-eye, she was very active in her local parish.
 When she was 14, she was allowed to serve in her local parish as an altar server, though she was not allowed to wear a surplice.
 Women or girls serving at the Eucharist was against liturgical regulations at the time, but has since become permissible.